All Episodes

 Yes, I think for a period, Epstein did go to Israel.

-I know we're all supposed to now, you know, shiver with you know frenzied anticipation.
+I know we're all supposed to now shiver with frenzied anticipations.

-Well, when did they a tourist trip or why why didn't he go there?
+Went to the tourist trip or why did he go there?

 Why did he go there?

-As a like, why did he do you know why do you have any ideas of why he went there during the pending investigation into whether or not he engaged criminal contact with the underage girls?
+Do you have any ideas of why he went there during the pending investigation into whether or not he engaged criminal contact with younger age girls?

-No, he went there because he was conspiring with Massad to learn how to best execute.
+No, he went there because he was conspiring to learn how to best execute the family.

-But do you have do you have any do you have does it interest you at all to understand why of all the countries in the world that Jeffrey Epstein might have gone to?
+No, Jesse, do you have any, does it interest you at all to understand why, of all the countries in the world that Jeffrey Epstein might have gone to?

 And it's interesting as well that he was allowed to leave the country despite the gravity of these charges that were pending against him.